 - 2 tsp vegetable oil

 - 2 ripe peaches

-1) Place pork chops in a Suvie pan, and cover with water.
-Insert pan into your Suvie, input settings, and cook now or schedule.
+1) Place pork chops in a Suvie pan, and cover completely with water.
+Insert pan into the bottom zone of Suvie, input settings, and cook now or schedule.

 Suvie Cook Settings